timmcginley/Agile/Systems/Core/README.md

 ## AP1.3 Segments
 > Identify Segments or Zones

 What are the segments / zones of the core, this might be both in laterally and ventrally.
+This should include the energy systems, fire safety / pressurised area, structure, stairs, (fire) lifts and many more things.

+## AP1.4 Scope
+> Define the Scope of the Study

-Feel free to scope your investigation of the core / circulation system.
+Next you should scope your investigation of the core / circulation system.
 You may for instance want to focus on the energy systems, fire safety / pressurised area.
 This is up to you to define.
 You are also welcome to include all the segments

-## AP1.4 Scope
-> Define the Scope of the Study

-It is probably not possible to study all the processes you have identified in detail.

 ## AP1.5 Features
 > Identify Features

 Here you need to identify the features for each of the segements that are in the scope of your study.
-For instance a feature might be a facade elment being fixed to a floor slab.
-It might be the decision to move an element with a crane or inside the building.
-It might be applying a protective cover to the element to protect it on site.
+For instance a feature might be that the fire lift is in a pressurised shaft.
+It might be thickness of the core walls, this is up to you to identify.

 ## AP3 Biomimetic Inspiration
 * [Stem Grows Tall](https://asknature.org/strategy/stem-grows-tall/)